rioka/docker-compose-playground/README.md

   >
   > [...]
   >
-  > Each container can now look up the service name web or db and get back the appropriate container's IP address. [...]
+  > Each container can now look up the service name, and get back the appropriate container's IP address. [...]
   >
   > Networked service-to-service communication uses the `CONTAINER_PORT`.
 When `HOST_PORT` is defined, the service is accessible outside the swarm as well.